 The Nietzscheans from Andromeda - they work on the principle of "enlightened self-interest", which means they can do anything the writers want.

 Lampshaded at one point in an Alternate Timeline episode where one of the Nietzcheans responsible for the uprising that destroyed the original Commonwealth finds himself completely disgusted by the current conduct of his people.
 They were supposed to be a race of Warrior Poets but forgot about the poetry and the "enlightened" aspect of enlightened self-interest.

-Dr. Gregory House.
+Dr. Gregory House, sometimes.
 Definitely on the side of Chaos, as he chafes under authority - be it legal, professional, or religious.
 He rebels at every opportunity, and his rigorous problem-solving method seems holistic, piecemeal, and free-associating (complete with 'Eureka!' moments) rather than strictly logical and linear.
-House doesn't care enough about his patients as people to be Chaotic Good, but is too dedicated to saving them to be Chaotic Evil.
-His dedication comes not from any genuine care for his patients, however, but rather because he views them as puzzles which he HATES losing.
+House doesn't seem to care enough about his patients as people to be Chaotic Good, but is too dedicated to saving them to be Chaotic Evil.
+On a good day, or during Season 6 and most of Season 7, he uses his abilities for good to the point of being more Chaotic Good.